verivital/behaverify/REPRODUCIBILITY/2026_TBA/examples/grid_world/README.md

 resolve paths relative to the current working directory.

 ### Quick Start (using pre-computed contracts)

+Note: `--skip-contracts` bypasses `verify_contracts.py` entirely — the pre-computed JSON is used directly.
+PGD only matters when re-running contract verification from scratch.

 ```bash
 # Unsafe network (0995, ~99.5% accuracy) -- expect INVAR=false